Water

 Howard County aims to increase the installation and maintenance of small-scale stormwater management practices, nonstructural techniques, and better site planning to mimic natural hydrologic runoff characteristics, preserve natural features, and minimize the impact of land development on water resources.
 These best practices may include bioretentions, rain gardens, conservation landscapes, and tree canopy expansion.

-At a residential scale the impact may be small when looking at a single example, however widescale adoption of these practices can help reduce stormwater load as the frequency and intensity of rain events increases.
-On commercial and non-profit properties, opportunities for larger projects can provide for greater treatment, as well as serve to demonstrate projects for the community.
+The impact of a single homeowner may seem small, but widescale adoption of these practices can help reduce overall stormwater load as the frequency and intensity of rain events increases.
+On commercial and non-profit properties, larger projects can provide for greater water quality treatment, as well as be example projects for the community.

 Stormwater Management